Actor Leslie Jordan Admits Speaking Out Of Turn On ‘Will And Grace’ Reunion: ‘I Did Whisper A Few Things I Shouldn’t Have’

 “You, on the other hand,” he closes, “are a f***ing idiot.”

-There’s no word on whether Jordan’s quick lips will effect his role on the Will and Grace reunion.
-The original series completed its 8-season, 194-episode run in May 2006.
+There’s no word on whether Jordan’s quick lips will affect his role on the Will and Grace reunion.
+The original series completed its eight-season, 194-episode run in May, 2006.
 The former cast mates first reunited earlier this year for a 10-minute sketch that aided the failed presidential run of Oval Office hopeful, Hillary Clinton.

 [Featured Image by Amanda Edwards/Stringer/Getty Images]